 The Company, based on past performance, are confident that the quality of products is such that the expiry and dissatisfaction rate will be below 1%.
 Management has determined that it is highly probable that there will be no reversal of revenue recognized and a significant reversal in the amount of revenue will not occur.

-Notes to the separate financial statements For the six months period ended 30 June 2020
+Notes to the separate financial statements - For the year ended 31 December 2020

 (In the notes all amounts are shown in Egyptian Pounds unless otherwise stated)

 5. Property, plant and equipment